droptica/openintranet/README.md

 ### Installation options

-After the script finishes you can choose to run the Intranet installation via the browser or the command line.
+After the script finishes you can choose to run the Open Intranet installation via the browser or the command line.

-Type `ddev launch` to open the Intranet installation in your browser.
+Type `ddev launch` to open the Open Intranet installation in your browser.

-#### To install Intranet via the command line:
+#### To install Open Intranet via the command line:

-Type `ddev drush site-install d_intranet` to install the Intranet profile.
+Type `ddev drush site-install openintranet` to install the Open Intranet profile.

 ## Customization

-Intranet comes with a starter theme located in `web/themes/custom/`.
+Open Intranet comes with a starter theme located in `web/themes/custom/`.
 You can customize this theme to match your company's branding.

 ## Issues

-If you encounter any issues, please [create an issue in the Intranet project](https://www.drupal.org/project/openintranet).
+If you encounter any issues, please [create an issue in the Open Intranet project](https://www.drupal.org/project/openintranet).